henrydierkes/Eagle_Rating/Documentation/General-Audience/README.md

 ## Getting Started
 ### Creating an Account
 1. Go to [the Eagle Rating website] (https://www.eagle-rating.com)
-2. Click on 'Sign Up'
+2. Click on `Sign Up`
 3. Fill in your Emory Email Address, Password, and Confirm your Password.

    ![image](https://github.com/henrydierkes/Eagle_Rating/assets/101287371/f9dcc14c-7466-4550-9a3e-5ddf4c22ac9a)

-5. After you clicked the 'Sign Up' button, we will send you a verification code through the Emory Email Address that you have previously entered.
+5. After you clicked the `Sign Up` button, we will send you a verification code through the Emory Email Address that you have previously entered.

    ![image](https://github.com/henrydierkes/Eagle_Rating/assets/101287371/a6e1e0b9-1645-4ead-87f1-83cac759d2b5)